Animal Markets in Tanzania

 What Animals' Angels Does Against it

-Animals' Angels has been active in Tanzania since 2014.
-We focus on training and education to achieve sustainable improvements for the animals.
-To train the next generation of animal transport inspectors, we have created a comprehensive education package which is now an integral part of teaching at numerous colleges in Tanzania.
-The Tanzanian government also uses our training material for its animal welfare campaigns.
+Since 2017, we have also been focusing more on training and education to achieve sustainable improvements for the animals.
+The animal transport controllers of the future are trained at agricultural colleges.
+We have created a comprehensive training package for them, which is now an integral part of the curriculum at numerous colleges in Tanzania.
+The Tanzanian state government also uses our training material for their animal welfare campaigns.

 - More respect and empathy towards 'farm’ animals.